phoenixframework/phoenix/F_templates.md

 ```elixir
 <p><%= key %></p>
 ```
 We are probably fine with leaving this in place.
 Quite often, however, this display code is somewhat more complex, and putting it in the middle of a list comprehension makes our templates harder to read.

 That's where partials come in.
 Partials are templates, usually quite small, which are rendered within other templates.
 This is simply a continuation of the rendering chain we have already seen.
 Layouts are templates into which regular templates are rendered.
 Regular templates may have partial templates rendered into them.

 Let's turn this display snippet into a partial.
-Create a new template file at `web/templates/page/_key.html.eex`, like this.
+Let's create a new template file at `web/templates/page/_key.html.eex`, like this.

 ```elixir
 <p><%= @key %></p>